 Of all the haunted castles in Ireland, Leamaneh Castle in County Clare is perhaps the castle with the most salacious history of all.
 Red Mary, known as such for her flaming locks and her fiery temper, ruled Leamaneh Castle with a fist of iron, often hanging servant girls from the windows by their hair until they died.
 Married no less than twenty-five times, it is said that one of Mary’s many husbands met an untimely end when his wife kicked him in the stomach until he died.
 Unsurprisingly, Mary made many enemies in her time, some of whom eventually captured the merry widow, encasing her in a hollowed-out tree, where she starved to death.
 Today, Red Mary is said to haunt the ruins of Leamaneh Castle with her screams.

-Pay haunted Ireland if you dare with a customized Ireland vacation package from Authentic Vacations.
+Pay haunted Ireland if you dare with a customized Ireland vacation.